GeoCoDA: Recognizing and Validating Structural Processes in Geochemical Data. A Workflow on Compositional Data Analysis in Lithogeochemistry: GeoCoDA: a workflow for lithogeochemical data analysis

-For quantifying between-phase variance, Si appears in 4 of the logratios and Mg, Nb, Zr, Ni and La each appear in 3 logratios.
-It can be seen that the between-phase explained variances are all high, implying that there are many single logratios that can be used to distinguish between the phases.
-This further suggests that it will be quite easy to find a model for predicting the five phases.
+In column (iii), for quantifying between-phase variance, K appears in 4 of the logratios and Rb again appears in 3 of them.
+Rubidium commonly substitutes for K in, for example, phlogopite and feldspars.
+Some logratios appear in both lists (ii) and (iii): Mg/K, K/Co, Fe/K and Fe/Rb.
+The explained variances between the phases in column (iii) are higher than those in column (ii) and suggest that it will be quite easy to find a model for predicting the five phases.